 Graham is one of the founders and co-Directors of the Russian Studies Project at Yale.

-Graham will teach a seminar on US, Russian, and Eurasian security.
-He will also lead a Global Affairs undergrad capstone on the potential nation security concerns of 3D printing.
+Graham teaches a seminar on US, Russian, and Eurasian security.
+He also leads a Global Affairs undergrad capstone.